armBookCodeExamples/Erratum/Chapter3/Readme.md

 4. Is used to set sirenPin to ON, so the buzzer is turned on.
 5. Is used to set sirenPin to OFF, so the buzzer is turned off.

+This new version of the program code of Example 3.5 has the advantage that the buzzer can be toggled bewteen on and off very easily, by means of:

+> sirenPin = !sirenPin;

+In the same way as alarmLed is toggled in alarmActivationUpdate() between on and off by means of:

+> alarmLed = !alarmLed;

+in order to make the Alarm LED to blink.

+This toggled between on and off in the sirenPin that can easily be obtained might be used to get a "beep! beep!" sound from the buzzer instead of the "beeeeeep" sound that is obtained in the program code of Example 3-5.
+For this purpose the line sirenPin = !sirenPin; can be added along with every occurrence of the line alarmLed = !alarmLed;.

 ---

 ### Caption of Code 3.18